• Skip to primary navigation

 • Dot the bottom of the pie shell with room temperature butter then pour the cream mixture into the pie shell.
 Sprinkle the nutmeg over the top of the pie.

-• Bake for 10 minutes. then reduce the temperature to 350 degrees and bake for about one hour.
+• Bake for 10 minutes at 425℉, then reduce the temperature to 350℉ degrees and bake for about 55 minutes.
 If the crust is getting too brown cover it with a pie shield.
 The pie will be a bit bubbly in the middle and set on the sides when done.
-As the pie sets it will firm up.
+As the pie sets, it will firm up.

 • This pie will keep for several days in the refrigerator.